oracle/oracle-linux/README.md

 # About

-The [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm) is easy to use for simple tasks, but has limits when it comes to handling output from the `oci` command.
-The [Python SDK](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm) offers more flexibility but the API may seem complex at first.

-This project illustrates the use of the SDK to list, provision, start, shutdown and terminate Compute instances in OCI.
+This project illustrates the use of the [OCI Python SDK](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm) to list, provision, start, shutdown and terminate OCI compute instances.

+Interaction with OCI from the command line can easily be achieved using the [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm).
+It is the perfect tool for most tasks, but handling output from the OCI CLI in shell scripts can be cumbersome for complex queries.
+The [OCI Python SDK](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm) offers more flexibility but the API may seem complex at first.
+This project is a practical example on how to use the SDK for managing compute instances.

 # Prerequisites